Luminary Park

-The park was officially named Roy Blunt Luminary Park on April 11, 2025, after former U.S. Senator Roy Blunt for his role in securing in federal funding.
-After a federal environmental review concluded with a Finding of No Significant Impact, the project was cleared for construction.
-An original goal to finish the park before Kansas City hosts 2026 FIFA World Cup matches was delayed by the regulatory process, and the revised plan focuses on completing the foundational deck structure before the event.
+From 2022 to 2025, the project was temporarily named South Loop Park, South Loop Project, or South Loop Link.
+It was officially named Roy Blunt Luminary Park on April 11, 2025, after former U.S. Senator Roy Blunt, for his role in securing in federal funding.
+The project was cleared for construction after a federal environmental review concluded with a Finding of No Significant Impact.
+An original goal to finish the park before Kansas City hosted 2026 FIFA World Cup matches was delayed by the regulatory process, and the revised plan focuses on completing the foundational deck structure before the event.